 Millions of Americans depend on medical devices to keep them healthy and alive.
 However, when a medical device is defective and causes serious injuries, you need to know where to turn.
-At the SMA Law Group, we will investigate your case and work to secure the compensation you deserve.
+At SMT Legal, we will investigate your case and work to secure the compensation you deserve.
 Our knowledgeable team has extensive experience handling these cases and we are not afraid of taking on big companies.
-When you need a medical device injury attorney, we are standing by.
+When you need a medical device injury lawyer, we are standing by.

 What are the medical devices regulated by the FDA?

 There are going to be risks when it comes to any medical procedure or device used on or inside our bodies.
 Medical devices are used every day, and there are various classes of devices on the market.
 Each level of device faces differing levels of inspection scrutiny by the US Food and Drug Administration (FDA).
 Nearly all medical devices used in the US must be approved by the FDA before they can be used on patients.

 There are three classes of devices that require inspection and approval by the FDA:

 - Class I devices.
 These are low-risk devices These devices are considered non-invasive and can include:

 - Class II devices.
 These are intermediate-risk devices These devices are considered moderately-invasive, though they do not necessarily have to be implanted inside a person’s body.
 Common Class II devices include:

 - IV infusion pumps

 - Class III devices.
 These are high-risk devices.
 Class III devices face the most rigorous inspections and are usually invasive, implanted inside a person’s body for life-sustaining purposes.
 Some of the most common Class III devices include:

 - heart valves